RobertBouillon/FlexTest/docs/concepts.md

 - Test classes are contained within the assemblies and classes they test, excluded by preprocessor directive.
 This gives tests access to private and internal members.

+# Use-Cases

+## Debug test with output (incomplete)
+As an engineer, I want to view the log / console output of a test as it runs, so I can:
+1. Monitor progress and better debug the test as it runs.
+2. Better identify the nature of a bug if the test fails

 # Test Types

 ## Unit Tests